By far the most common questions that I get are to do with raw food kitchen equipment.

 But for quality juice, I always seem to come back to this juicer.
 It does have a few parts to clean, but it doesn’t’ ever take me over 10 minutes to clean.
 It just seems like a mountain to climb when you look at it.

-As they say, the best juicer is the one you’ll actually use.
-Currently, this is the one I use.
+As they say, the best juicer is the one you’ll actually use:

 It’s absolutely worth the money and everyone I seem to speak to about it says they use theirs daily too.
 It’s definitely not one of those pieces of equipment that gathers dust.